-Back in the 1990s, certain university professors began to theorize of a currency built and controlled by a distributed computer system.
+Back in the late 1980s, certain university professors began to theorize of a currency built and controlled by a distributed computer system.
 They complained bitterly about the abuses countries would use to pay for their social programs and their "defense" budget.
 It doesn't take a Ph.D. economist to understand how much inflation degrades a currency and frustrates its users.
 In the nation of Zimbabwe (formerly known as Rhodesia), they recently issued a One Hundred Trillion Dollar Bill before the currency went defunct on April 12, 2009.
 The country now uses neighboring nation's currencies in place of their own.

 The problem of inflation is not limited to third-world countries.
 Users of the United States Dollar, the Euro, the British Pound, the Japanese Yen and other currencies have also expressed their frustrations about the inflation in their currencies.
 Therefore, when the professors started speaking about the potential for a new non-governmental currency, a lot of people listened.
 Unfortunately for them, the computer capabilities necessary to create a cryptocurrency did not exist until the end of the first decade of the 21st century.
 A group of people writing under the pseudonym Satoshi Nakamoto proposed a new system on August 18, 2008 in a paper titled A Peer-to-Peer Electronic Cash System.
 In January of 2009, this group released the source code for this system on the popular website SourceForge.
 Shortly thereafter, this group "mined" their first "bitcoin."